Barbara McQuade: Awards and recognition

 McQuade has been recognized by the Detroit Free Press with the Neal Shine Award for Exemplary Regional Leadership, The Detroit News with the Michiganian of the Year Award, Crain's Detroit Business as a Newsmaker of the Year and one of Detroit's Most Influential Women, and the Detroit Branch NAACP and Arab American Civil Rights League with their Tribute to Justice Award.

+Publications

+McQuade’s first book, Attack from Within: How Disinformation is Sabotaging America, was published on February 27, 2024.